The Yummy Life

 When I have the time and fresh ingredients are available, today's recipe is the one I make.
 It's my favorite salsa and the only one King-Man will eat.
 He loves this stuff.
 Roasting the garden-fresh veggies gives them fantastic flavor.

 I'm sharing two different printable versions of this roasted salsa: (1) a small 3-cup batch that can be made and held in the fridge for up to two weeks; and (2) a big 6-pint batch that is suitable for canning.
 Either version may be frozen.
-This is the third year I've canned this recipe.
-I recently canned approx. 30 half-pint jars; hopefully enough to get us through until this time next year.
+This is the fifth year I've canned this recipe.
+I recently canned approx. 80 half-pint jars; hopefully enough to get us through until this time next year.
 Yes, we eat a lot of salsa in our house.
 I make a hot batch for me and a mild batch for King-Man.
+Jars of this salsa are my go-to hostess gift throughout the year, too.

 I've been promising this recipe for awhile.
 Sorry to those of you who have been patiently waiting for it.
 This is a long post, since I'm including 2 recipes.
 So, here we go...